kyang5/coursedescriptions/source/courses/comp170.rst

 Description
 ===========

-This course is an introduction to the computer science major, covering basic concepts using the C# (C-Sharp) object-oriented(OO) programming language.
+This course is an introduction to the computer science major, covering basic concepts using an object-oriented(OO) programming language.

 The course addresses the following questions: